burgshrimps/dicast/README.md

-svtype | SV type to train the model for | No params | Training parameter file (see below) | No clfparams | Model parameter file (see below) | No clfname | Name of the model to train | No chr_excl | List of chromosomes to exclude from training separated by space | Yes cur | Use this flag to change the labels of variants from manual curation | Yes
+svtype | SV type to train the model for | No params | Training parameter file (see below) | No clfparams | Model parameter file (see below) | No clfname | Name of the model in the parameter file | No chr_excl | List of chromosomes to exclude from training separated by space | Yes cur | Use this flag to change the labels of variants from manual curation | Yes